 We will action these requests within 30 days.

-Stopping marketing communications will not prevent you from receiving non-marketing communications (for example, if you have purchased a product from us online, we will still send you updates so that you know when your purchase is being delivered).
+Stopping marketing communications will not prevent you from receiving non-marketing communications (for example, if you have purchased a product from us online or by telephone, we will still send you updates so that you know when your purchase is being delivered).

 - What are cookies and how do we use them?